 Origins of Lughnasadh

-Brón Trogain, or “Sorrow of the Earth,” may have been the original word for the Celts’ August festival (Daimler).
+Brón Trogain, or “Sorrow of the Earth,” may have been the original word for what became the Celtic August festival (Daimler).
 There is uncertainty about when the term Lughnasadh originated.
 It stems from Lugh, the Irish god of war and oaths.
 He is an important member of the Tuatha Dé Danann, the pantheon of Gaelic Ireland.
 Násad is the Gaelic word for commemoration or an assembly or feast.
 Some sources interpret Lughnasadh as the “Marriage of Lugh.”
 Many Neopagans associate Lugh with light and the Sun, although some scholars dispute this.

 Celtic legend states that the king and great warrior, Lugh, first instituted Lughnasadh as a festivity of athletic strength games, weapons mastery, bardic competitions, and horse races.
 He wanted to honor his foster-mother, the goddess Tailtiu, who had died from clearing the land for the people to grow crops.
-So, Lugh chose Teltown in Ireland as the site of the first celebration.
+Thus, Lugh chose Teltown in Ireland as the site of the first celebration.
 Every summer thereafter, the whole countryside held celebrations in Tailtiu’s honor on August 1 and they called them Lughnasadh.
 Therefore, the harvest festival also relates to the funerary games played in honor of Tailtiu.

 However, villagers also celebrated in honor of Lugh, who had acquired the knowledge of when they could plow, sow, and harvest their fields.
 Because of this legacy that he left behind, the harvest festival became interwoven with the legendary god Lugh.

 Symbolism of the Harvest Festival